Why Companies Need to Focus on Reputation Marketing

 These paid posts are excellent examples of reputation marketing using paid ads on Facebook because they show potential customers the success stories of others who have commissioned you.
 Now your leads are more likely to trust your business and will feel more comfortable hiring you.

 For Google Ads, there is an automated extension called seller ratings that can increase your advertisement’s CTR by 10%.

 They show your average review score and how many reviews your company has right in the advertisement.
-But they’re automated, so the best way to improve the odds of leads seeing them is to get positive customer reviews from trusted sources like Google My Business.
+But they’re automated, so the best way to improve the odds of leads seeing them is to get positive customer reviews from trusted sources like Google Business Profile.

 The second example of reputation marketing here is a Local Services Ad, which also shows a review rating and the number of reviews your business has.